This blog post was originally published in February 2019 on the Carbon Black Blog.

 “With Tines, it’s very simple for analysts to create a flow to deduplicate incidents and to enrich detections with binary information to see if the binary is classified as adware.
 If it is, then the analyst can set up Tines to automatically send the incident details to IT for remediation – there’s no need for infosec to get involved.
 You’d be surprised – we’ve seen analysts with no coding background automate a process in just a few hours that immediately freed up 10-20% of their time.”

 Eoin said other examples of time-consuming tasks that analysts can start automating immediately include noisy live-off-the-land tool detections, crowdsourcing suspicious VPN or email activity, processing vulnerability scan results and handling mailbox abuse.

 Does Tines integrate with other security tools?

-Carbon Black is one of thousands of tools Tines integrates with, “but it’s definitely one of our favourites,” said Eoin.
+Carbon Black is one of the thousands of tools Tines integrates with, “but it’s definitely one of our favorites,” said Eoin.